 Air conditioning systems have two coils, one called the evaporator coil and a second one called the condenser coil.
 Coils are heat transfer devices that make heat removal possible.
 These coils must be kept clean to operate efficiently and provide the comfort you expect.

-The evaporator coil is located inside the building, inside the ductwork, downstream from the furnace.
-In most homes this would mean just above the furnace, inside the plenum (the first few feet of the main supply air duct).
-The condenser coil is located outside the building but is connected to the evaporator coil inside the house by a pair of metal refrigerant lines that pass through small openings in one of the walls of the house.
+The condenser coil is located outside the home but is connected to the evaporator coil inside the house by a pair of metal refrigerant lines that pass through small openings in one of the walls of the house.

 Keeping your condenser coil clean will help keep your air conditioner running at maximum efficiency.
 A clean condenser coil is one of the easiest ways to save energy while increasing the efficiency of your HVAC system.
 A clean coil will also allow your compressor to run cooler and extend its life.